hunter-teacher-cert/csci77800-fall2022/README.md

 #### Async
 * Review pre-reading (ThinkPython Ch.1-4) as necessary, utilize `#python-fu` channel as necessary to discuss.
 * Bookmark Ch.9-10 for reference now and later in the term.
-* Consult your summer java codebase as necessary, to re-write in python
+* Consult your summer java codebase as necessary, and re-write in python
   - Game of Nim
   - Game of Life
   - Binary Search